datablockset/blockset/notes/subtree.md

 # Subtree

+Every node of a [main tree](https://medium.com/@sergeyshandar/content-dependent-hash-tree-9e0f60859415) may have multiple branches.

 Subtree building algorithm works for a sorted finite list of items.

 For each two items we define a `dif` value which is `dif(a, b) = (a ^ b).leading_zeros()`.
 For any sorted numbers `[a, b, c]`